Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Setup and notation

 \section{Setup and notation}

-We consider a quantum system with $n$ qudits, each of which has a $d$-dimensional Hilbert space.
+We consider a quantum system with $n$ qudits, each of which has a $\spin$-dimensional Hilbert space.
 We denote the Hilbert space dimension of a subset $S \subseteq \Lambda$, where $\Lambda$ is a lattice, by $\mathcal{D}_S$.
 For the present discussion, let us restrict ourselves to the case of 1D lattice; we consider higher dimensional lattices later (see Sec.~\ref{sec:set up_high_D}).
 We define the Hamiltonian $H$ as follows:

 where $h_{i,i+1}$ contains interactions between $i$ and $i+1$, and $\|\cdots\|$ is the operator norm.
-By taking the energy unit appropriately, we set $g=1$.
-Here, we assume two-body interactions of the Hamiltonian, but the generalization to arbitrary $k$-body interactions with $k=\Omega(1)$ is straightforward (see Supplementary materials~\cite{Supplement_thermal}) For an arbitrary operator $O$, we define the Schmidt rank ${\rm SR} (O,i)$ as the minimum integer such that
+By taking the energy units appropriately, we set $g=1$.
+Here, we assume two-body interactions of the Hamiltonian, but the generalization to arbitrary $k$-body interactions (i.e., $k$-local Hamiltonian) with $k=\orderof{1}$ is straightforward (see~Appendix~\ref{sec:More detailed setup}) For an arbitrary operator $O$, we define the Schmidt rank ${\rm SR} (O,i)$ as the minimum integer such that

 where $\{O_{\le i,m}\}$ and $\{O_{>i,m}\}$ are operators acting on subsets $\{j\}_{j\le i}$ and $\{j\}_{j\ge i+1}$, respectively.
-Note that the Schmidt rank ${\rm SR} (h_{i,i+1},i)$ is always smaller than the local Hilbert dimension $d$ (i.e., ${\rm SR} (h_{i,i+1},i) \le d$).
+Note that the Schmidt rank ${\rm SR} (h_{i,i+1},i)$ is always smaller than the local Hilbert dimension $\spin$ (i.e., ${\rm SR} (h_{i,i+1},i) \le \spin$).

 Throughout the paper, we have focused on the Gibbs state $\rho_\beta$ with an inverse temperature $\beta$: